WICG/first-party-sets/README.md

 ### The design above relies on origins.
 Shouldn't we evaluate registrable domains instead? <span id="origin-vs-domain"></span>

-Origin Policy is core to the above design, as I'm not terribly interested in creating yet another way to assert a set of characteristics about the way a given origin works, nor am I thrilled about yet another mechanism that creates quasi-securityish boundaries other than the origin.
-That said, we must carefully consider registrable domains, given the ways that cookies are scoped.
+I am not terribly interested in creating a quasi-securityish boundary at any point other than an origin.
+Still, we must carefully consider registrable domains, given the ways that cookies are scoped.
 It would be fatal to the design if `https://subdomain1.advertiser.example/` could live in one first-party set while `https://subdomain2.advertiser.example/` could live in another, as both origins have access to cookies set with `domains=advertiser.example`.

 Given this reality, we need to add a registrable domain constraint to the design above such that each registrable domain may live in one and only one first-party set.